 How to Install a Flagstone Patio

-Adding a flagstone patio to your yard gives a natural and unique feel to your property.
+Adding a flagstone patio to your yard gives a natural and unique and chic feel to your property.
 This project involves a bit of heavy lifting and time; however, at the end of it, you’ll be so happy you upgraded your yard.

 THINGS TO CONSIDER FIRST: